iherman/canonical_rdf/Readme.md

 The article says:

 > “The function _hashBag(·)_ computes hashes in a commutative and associative way over its inputs.”

+Note that the quality of this function is crucial because, in some cases, hash collision can occur that may create problems.
+The experimentation of Aidan show that such collisions do happen in very rare (and artificial) cases and that there are some (undocumented) methods to handle them.
+This is probably the aspect of the algorithm that will need most of the care if a fool-proof algorithm is to be produced...

 _This implementation uses a modulo 255 sum of the `Buffer` entries in the `node.js` representations of the hashes._